CliMA/.github/pull_request_template.md

 In the Content, I have included
 - relevant unit tests, and integration tests,
-- appropriate docstrings on all functions, structs, and modules, and included relevent documentation.
+- appropriate docstrings on all functions, structs, and modules, and included relevant documentation.

 -->